id-Software/DOOM-3-BFG/README.md

 * ~~Fix GPU Skinning with Vulkan~~
 * ~~Fix the lighting with stencil shadows with Vulkan~~
-* Finish adapting the Vulkan renderer backend based on Dustin Land's vkDOOM3
+* ~~Finish adapting the Vulkan renderer backend based on Dustin Land's vkDOOM3~~
-* Port all the extras like HDR, Shadow Mapping and Post Processing to Vulkan
+* Port all the RBDOOM-3-BFG specific extras like HDR, Shadow Mapping and Post Processing to Vulkan
 * ~~Use ImGui to show renderer stats like com_showFPS 1 and more detailed renderer stats~~
-* Get ImGui to run with Vulkan and show the Vulkan memory fragmentation with it live
+* Get ImGui to run with Vulkan and visualize the Vulkan memory fragmentation based on AMD's VMA library

 * Finish PBR texture support
 * Finish partly integrated IBL lighting and [Light probe interpolation using tetrahedral tessellations](https://gdcvault.com/play/1015312/Light-Probe-Interpolation-Using-Tetrahedral)
 * Generate IBL probes on the GPU through compute shaders
 * Add Screen Space Reflections
 * Evaluate Blender 2.8 as a complete replacement for D3Radiant and update the scripts for it
+* Add glTF 2.0 support for static models and animations because it is the new JPG of 3D ;)
+* Improve SMAA with Temporal Anti-Aliasing (SMAA T2x)

 ---
 # May or may not ".plan" <a name=".plan2"></a>